Snowmass 2021 whitepaper: Proton structure at the precision frontier: Benchmarking and combination of global PDF analyses: PDF4LHC21 recommendation

-One of the main ingredients of the PDF4LHC21 benchmarking study has been the production and comparisons of variants of the CT18, MSHT20, and NNPDF3.1 fits based on a reduced, identical data set, and where furthermore one has striven to homogenize as much as possible the settings of the underling theory calculations \cite{Cridge:2021qjj}.
-Fig.~\ref{fig:pdf_benchmarking_fig1} compares the reduced-data set PDFs from the CT18, MSHT20, and NNPDF3.1 groups at $Q=100$ GeV, normalised to the central value of MSHT20, as well as the corresponding one-sigma PDF uncertainties.
+One of the main ingredients of the PDF4LHC21 benchmarking study was production and comparisons of variants of the CT18, MSHT20, and NNPDF3.1 fits based on a reduced, identical data set, for which one has striven to homogenize, as much as possible, the settings of the underling theory calculations \cite{Cridge:2021qjj}.
+Figure~\ref{fig:pdf_benchmarking_fig1} compares the reduced-data set PDFs from the CT18, MSHT20, and NNPDF3.1 groups at $Q=100$ GeV, normalized to the central value of MSHT20, as well as the corresponding one-sigma PDF uncertainties.
 Good agreement between the three reduced fits is found, and in particular their agreement is improved as compared to the corresponding global fits based on the baseline data set from each group.
-This good agreement is clearly visible i.e. for the gluon and the total quark singlet PDFs across the whole range of $x$.
+This good agreement is clearly visible e.g. for the gluon and the total quark singlet PDFs across the whole range of $x$.
 Some differences observed in the baseline fits also persist in the reduced fits, such as in the magnitude of the PDF uncertainties.
 This observation indicates that the methodological choices adopted by each group, for example due to the parametrization form, tolerance, or fitting methodology, remain significant even when fitting the same data set and can be, in some cases, as large or even larger than the PDF uncertainties associated with the input fitted data.